Foreshore Health & Safety

 Wear waterproof footwear.

-Never touch your eyes, ears, mouth etc without washing your hands first.
+Never touch your eyes, ears, mouth without washing your hands first.

 Wash hands throughly before eating, handling food or smoking.